Rate Locks, Points, and Buydowns: What Spokane Buyers Are Most Confused About Right Now

 Some buyers assume:

-In reality, a rate lock depends on several factors, including the loan program, your timeline, whether you’re under contract, and sometimes cost.
+In reality, a rate lock depends on several factors, including the loan program, your timeline, whether you are under contract, and sometimes cost.

 Points vs. Origination: Where Most Buyer Questions Come From